Cybonto/violentUTF/Guide_RedTeaming_GenAIsystems.md

 # Guideline on the Red Teaming of Generative AI Systems

-# Guideline on the Red Teaming of Generative AI Systems

 - [1.
 Target System Description](#1-target-system-description)
     - [1.
 System Architecture](#1-system-architecture)
         - [System Flows](#system-flows)